-- The Hanson Technology Center, located on the Benton Harbor campus, opened in August 2016 and houses our Advanced Manufacturing programs.
+- The Hanson Technology Center, located on the Benton Harbor campus, opened in August 2016, and houses our Advanced Manufacturing programs.
 The building is designed with new, sustainable energy-efficient systems and is used as a learning tool for students, demonstrating the use of natural building materials and sustainable methods.
-The building has five classrooms attached to four labs (a Fab Lab, welding lab, and two advanced manufacturing labs), collaboration spaces, and a simulation classroom.
-The simulation classroom is a state-of-the-art classroom complete with 6'9" x 16' touchscreen and seating for up to 46. - The Fab Lab-which is available to students, employees, and the community-is equipped with laser cutters, vinyl cutters, 3D printers, sewing machines, a woodshop with a CNC router, and various pieces of portable equipment to handle a variety of projects.
+The building has five classrooms attached to four labs (a Fab Lab, welding lab, and two advanced manufacturing labs), collaboration spaces, and a small lecture hall. - The Fab Lab-which is available to students, employees, and the community-is equipped with laser cutters, vinyl cutters, 3D printers, sewing machines, a woodshop with a CNC router, and various pieces of portable equipment to handle a variety of projects.
 A design center is available to encourage creativity, entrepreneurialism, and collaboration. - The Start-to-Finish program, which launched in 2012, provides intensive support services for Benton Harbor High School students, including advising, mentoring, supplemental instruction, life barrier problem-solving, and study skill development. - The Student Support Services program, made possible through a five-year U.S. Department of Education grant, was designed to help 200 students overcome class, social, academic, and cultural barriers to higher education.
-The program serves first-generation, low-income students and students with a disability and helps ensure that they earn a certificate or associate degree; or earn a certificate or associate degree and transfer to a four-year institution to complete a baccalaureate degree or higher. - The College partners with Benton Harbor Area Schools to serve 78 high school students in the Upward Bound Program.
-The Upward Bound Program focuses on preparing high school students to graduate from high school, enroll in, and complete a postsecondary credential. - In 2015, Lake Michigan College joined the Guided Pathways Institute offered by the Michigan Center for Student Success.
-The Guided Pathways initiative helps community colleges create clearer pathways for students from the beginning of their educational journey to degree completion and/or transfer.
+The program serves first-generation, low-income students and students with a disability and helps ensure that they earn a certificate or associate degree; or earn a certificate or associate degree and transfer to a four-year institution to complete a baccalaureate degree or higher.

-- In 2017, the College was awarded a Title III Grant to continue and support our Guided Pathways work.
+- The College partners with Benton Harbor Area Schools to serve 78 high school students in the Upward Bound Program.
+The Upward Bound Program focuses on preparing high school students to graduate from high school, enroll in, and complete a postsecondary credential. - In 2017, the College was awarded a Title III Grant to continue and support our Guided Pathways work.
 This five-year, \$3 million grant was a pivotal opportunity for the College to focus efforts on improving student success.
-Through the Guided Pathways process the college developed pathways for all occupational programs that consists of a clear sequence of coursework and/or other credentials that support skill attainment and employment. - The Welch Center opened August 2019 to support our Wine and Viticulture Technology Program, which is the only teaching winery in the Midwest. - The Lake Michigan College Mendel Center is the largest performing arts center in the region and annually hosts touring professional entertainments, community shows, conference and event services, extended education programs, art displays exhibitions, and related academic programs.
+Through the Guided Pathways process the college developed pathways for all occupational programs that consist of a clear sequence of coursework and/or other credentials that support skill attainment and employment. - The Welch Center opened August 2019 to support our Wine and Viticulture Technology Program, which is the only teaching winery in the Midwest. - The Lake Michigan College Mendel Center is the largest performing arts center in the region and annually hosts touring professional entertainments, community shows, conference and event services, extended education programs, art displays exhibitions, and related academic programs.
 The addition of a recording studio and music technology lab, as well as the relocation of the scene shop continue to stimulate growth in the music and theatre programs.
 Ongoing improvements to theatrical lighting and acoustics make the spaces more aesthetically pleasing for both patrons and performers.

-C. Other planned initiatives which may impact facilities usage.
+B. Other planned initiatives which may impact facilities usage.

 Future programming at our South Haven campus will require significant facility alterations.
-Instructional technology at the South Haven campus was upgraded in a few spaces in 2021, but additional upgrades are planned for new program areas.
-Renovation of existing space at the South Haven Campus will provide a Physical Therapist Assistant (PTA) program.
-This project will develop a modern classroom and active lab for delivery of the PTA program.
-Other planned initiatives will include updating the science lab and renovating classrooms to support new programs in Brewing, eSports, and Drone Piloting.
-Through a collaboration with a Michigan State University grant, a hoophouse will be constructed on the property that will support the local migrant workforce and serve as a venue to launch a new agriculture program in the community.
+Instructional technology at the South Haven campus was upgraded in a few spaces in 2021, but additional upgrades are planned for new program areas including, Physical Therapy Assistance, eSports, and Drone Piloting.
 Deferred maintenance for the campus will be addressed as a part of these future capital projects.